 When descriptions and specimens of the Duck-Billed Platypus were first sent to Europe by British colonial officials in Australia, the first reaction of many scientists was to brush it off as an elaborate hoax, like a monkey and fish sewn together as proof of mermaids.
-They had their reasons, too—to a taxonomist not accustomed to its reality, the unique features of the platypus must make it appear like a strange mix of mammal, reptile and bird: They are classified as mammals, but they have duck-bills instead of mouths with teeth; they have a dense fur but also claws laced with venom and their young hatch from eggs, who they then feed by sweating milk.
+They had their reasons, too — to a taxonomist not accustomed to its reality, the unique features of the platypus must make it appear like a strange mix of mammal, reptile and bird: They are classified as mammals, but they have snouts resembling duck bills,note they have dense fur but the males also have spurs on their legs laced with venom, their young hatch from eggs, and they feed their young by sweating milk.

 While the verifiable existence of the duck-billed platypus is nowadays public knowledge, fiction still likes to lampshade how much of a living turducken they are compared to the rest of the Animal Kingdom.
 So when a character is told about the existence of platypuses, they will usually scoff at the idea.
 When they discover that the platypus is very much real and not some taxidermic prank or mythical creature, they throw their hands in the air and resign themselves to the fact that since platypuses exist, then so do fairies, mermaids and the crocoduck.

 It's worth noting that many of the odder traits of the platypus were once common among mammals.
 It's simply that the dominant group of mammals alive today, the therians (placentals + marsupials), lost most of the wackier characteristics like egg-laying and venomous spurs.
 As with all organisms, the platypus can be said to be only weird in context.

 - In a stand-up bit, Robin Williams did a routine on how God made the platypus while heavily stoned (after finishing the job, he flips off Darwin).

 - In a The Far Side cartoon, scientists studying platypuses realize that they are rats wearing fake duck beaks.